How To Get Rid of Flying Termites

 - Straight waist

 If these descriptors match the bugs in your house, it’s definitely time to take action.
-Flying termites can indicate that a full termite colony is living within your walls.
+Flying termites can indicate that a mature termite colony is living within your walls.
 This infestation could harm the structural integrity of your home, which can lead to safety issues for your family if left unchecked.

 If you can’t get a close look at the bugs inside your home, here are some other signs of a termite infestation: